-V21 - And being fully persuaded that, what he had promised, he was able also to perform.
-22 and therefore it was imputed to him for righteousness.
-23 Now it was not written for his sake alone, that it was imputed to him; 24 but for us also, to whom it shall be imputed, if we believe on him that raised up Jesus our Lord from the dead.
-25 Who was delivered for our offences and was raised again for our justification.
+Romans 4:21-25 . . . and being fully convinced that what He had promised He was also able to perform.
+And therefore "it was accounted to him for righteousness."
+Now it was not written for his sake alone that it was imputed to him, but also for us.
+It shall be imputed to us who believe in Him that raised up Jesus our Lord from the dead, who was delivered up for our offenses, and was raised for our justification.

-Romans 5:1 - Therefore, being justified by faith, we have peace with God through our Lord Jesus Christ: 2 by whom also we have access by faith into this grace wherein we stand, and rejoice in hope of the glory of God.
-3 And not only so, but we glory in tribulations also: knowing that tribulation works patience.
+Romans 5:1-3 Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ, through whom also we have access by faith into this grace in which we stand, and rejoice in hope of the glory of God.
+And not only that, but we also glory in tribulations, knowing that tribulation produces perseverance.

 We have access to God now.
 We have access to His mind.
 We have access, we have entrance made for us to the Kingdom of God if we persist, and that should be encouraging to each one of us.

-V5 - And hope makes not ashamed; because the love of God is shed abroad in our hearts by the Holy spirit which is given unto us.
-6 For when we were yet without strength, in due time Christ died for the ungodly.
+Romans 5:5-6 Now hope does not disappoint, because the love of God has been poured out in our hearts by the Holy Spirit which was given to us.
+For when we were still without strength, in due time Christ died for the ungodly.

 "Christ died for the ungodly."
-Christ died for the ungodly …John Reid.
-You can put your name in there as well, because you've sinned as well, and God died for you.
+Christ died for the ungodly—John Reid.
+You can put your name in there as well, because you have sinned as well, and God died for you.

-V7 - For scarcely for a righteous man will one die: yet peradventure for a good man some would even dare to die.
-8 But God commended his love toward us, in that, while we were yet sinners, Christ died for us.
-9 Much more then, being now justified by his blood, we shall be saved from wrath through him.
+Romans 5:7-9 For scarcely for a righteous man will one die; yet perhaps for a good man someone would even dare to die.
+But God demonstrates His love toward us, in that while we were still sinners, Christ died for us.
+Much more then, having been justified by His blood, we shall be saved from wrath through Him.

-What God is trying to get across here is that if He died for us and gave His life for us while we were sinners, and while we were His enemies, what is He going to do for us now that we belong to Him, now that we're His friends.
-This should give you great encouragement and great contentment that God is on your side and that He won't fail you.
+What God is trying to get across here is that if He died for us and gave His life for us while we were sinners, and while we were His enemies, what is He going to do for us now that we belong to Him, now that we are His friends?
+This should give you great encouragement and great contentment that God is on your side and that He will not fail you.

 What are the lessons that we are to learn from this?

-1. We don't have to collapse under any trial, because God is with us and He has full knowledge of where we are.
+1. We do not have to collapse under any trial, because God is with us and He has full knowledge of where we are.

-3. We don't need to fear what is on the horizon.
+4. We do not need to fear what is on the horizon.
 We have to be as wise as we can, but in all of this we have to trust God.